SportsCenter Philippines: AKTV Center

 It was first known as AKTV Center, when TV5 airs its sports programs through AKTV block on IBC.
 It began airing on October 2, 2011, and serves as pre-game, halftime, and post-game show of the PBA games which began airing on AKTV on the same day.
 It was hosted by Patricia Bermudez-Hizon, with Mico Halili and Magoo Marjon as alternates.
 The format similar to Inside the NBA was adopted for the AKTV Center starting the 2011-12 Philippine Cup Quarterfinal round, usually having a three-man panel consisting of either Halili, Marjon, Bermudez-Hizon, Aaron Atayde and Dominic Uy.
 Special guests were added at the panel from time to time.
 Several characters were introduced for the segment, which also includes parodies of NBA players, namely "Kobesaya" (a look-alike of Kobe Bryant), "Jeremy Lin-ta" (Jeremy Lin) and "J.R.
 "Pepe" Smith" (J. R. Smith).
 AKTV Center airs from the IBC studios in Broadcast City but sometimes air from the playing venue during special occasions, notably the league's opening ceremonies and the jersey retirement of Robert Jaworski.

 During the 2012 Commissioner's Cup, AKTV introduced "Home Court" with Lia Cruz as its host.
 The segment airs during the halftime break of the second game.
 However it only lasted for four episodes before returning to AKTV Center's original format.

 AKTV Center ceased airing on May 31, 2013, along with AKTV block itself, following the expiration of blocktime agreement between TV5 and IBC by the end of the month.
 There were no formatted show aired during 2013 PBA Commissioner's Cup finals when the PBA games was transferred to TV5 and AksyonTV.

 Sports5 Center

 During TV5's airing of the 2013 FIBA Asia Championship from August 1–11, 2013, a similarly formatted pre-game show was included in the broadcast, which was named Sports5 Center.
 This incarnation was carried over for the PBA's 2013-14 season, however it was only aired during Sundays.
 Sports5 Center was replaced by Sports 360 in November 2014.

 In November 2016, the pre-game show was again renamed as Sports5 Center, retiring the Sports 360 pre-game show.

 Sports5 Center continued to air after Sports5 was renamed as ESPN5 on October 13, 2017.
 It ended on the Game 7 of the 2017 PBA Governors' Cup finals on October 27.

-With the launch of SportsCenter Philippines, ESPN5 replaced Sports5 Center with PBA Halftime Show to fill-in on PBA halftime breaks.
+With the launch of Sports Center Philippines, ESPN5 replaced Sports Center with PBA Halftime Show to fill in on PBA halftime breaks.